wagtail/rfcs/text/088-roadmap-updates.md

 The following items would carry over from v5.2 to v6.0:

-- [Telepath everything! #47](https://github.com/wagtail/roadmap/issues/47) – re-titled to "Telepath some things" (exact label TBC)
+- [Telepath everything! #47](https://github.com/wagtail/roadmap/issues/47) – re-titled to "Telepath for auto-save"
   - Further improvements to be made.
 This is a precursor to auto-save work which we still see as a good strategic investment, but has been side-lined in past releases.

 The following items from our Future milestone would move to v6.0: